-- Capital expenditures3 of at least \$2 million; or - Creation of at least 10 full-time jobs or retention of at least 25 full-time jobs4 - Ensure that all full-time jobs (created and retained) must pay a minimum wage not less than the hourly rate determined by the MIT Living Wage Calculator for an individual living in Dallas County, indexed to and adjusted annually during the term of the incentive agreement ("Living Wage")5 - For a real estate development project, must make a good faith effort to comply with the City's Minority-owned and Women-owned Business Enterprise (M/WBE) participation goal of 32% for hard construction costs6 - Fulfills public purpose of creating Living Wage jobs and/or growing the City tax base - Does not result in the direct displacement of people from residential units or the demolition or repurposing of residential units for a non-residential use unless (1) developer makes at least one comparable replacement dwelling available to each displaced tenant7 and provides relocation assistance for all displaced tenants in an amount acceptable to OED8; and (2) if any housing units are to be demolished or removed from residential use, developer either (a) plans to immediately reconstruct or otherwise replace all such units with units of the same type and same or better quality, or (b) proposes an alternate plan that would result in the replacement of the units and such plan is approved by resolution of the City Council.
+- Creation of at least 10 full-time jobs or retention of at least 25 full-time jobs4 - Ensure that all full-time jobs (created and retained) must pay a minimum wage not less than the hourly rate determined by the MIT Living Wage Calculator for an individual living in Dallas County, indexed to and adjusted annually during the term of the incentive agreement ("Living Wage")5 - For a real estate development project, must make a good faith effort to comply with the City's Minority-owned and Women-owned Business Enterprise (M/WBE) participation goal of 32% for hard construction costs6 and comply with minimum mixed-income housing requirements.7 - Fulfills public purpose of creating Living Wage jobs and/or growing the City tax base - Does not result in the direct displacement of people from residential units or the demolition or repurposing of residential units for a non-residential use unless (1) developer makes at least one comparable replacement dwelling available to each displaced tenant8 and provides relocation assistance for all displaced tenants in an amount acceptable to OED9; and (2) if any housing units are to be demolished or removed from residential use, developer either (a) plans to immediately reconstruct or otherwise replace all such units with units of the same type and same or better quality, or (b) proposes an alternate plan that would result in the replacement of the units and such plan is approved by resolution of the City Council.
 If a project results in the direct displacement of people from residential units or the demolition or repurposing of residential units, it requires approval by resolution of the City Council.

 As-of-right tax abatements require approval by administrative action (except where City Council approval is specifically required as described above) and an executed tax abatement agreement approved as to form by the City Attorney's Office.
-Abatements are only assignable in whole and may not be assigned to multiple entities.
-OED will update the City Council's Economic
+Abatements are only assignable in whole and

-8 Relocation assistance is intended to cover actual moving costs for the displaced tenant plus any security deposits required by the new landlord.
+9 Relocation assistance is intended to cover actual moving costs for the displaced tenant plus any security deposits required by the new landlord.